Cloud-Automation-Portfolio/.github/profile/README.md

 ## Cloud Automation Portfolio

-Welcome to my portfolio of hands-on Cloud Automation & DevSecOps (every day a new lab).
+Welcome to my portfolio of hands-on Cloud Automation & DevSecOps (every week a new lab).
 Each repository showcases practical projects that automate, secure and manage modern cloud environments—covering infrastructure as code, CI/CD pipelines, container and Kubernetes security, monitoring and compliance automation across AWS and Azure.

 ---